-WORLD AUTISM AWARENESS
+WORLD AUTISM ACCEPTANCE

 Back in 2008, the United Nations General Assembly unanimously declared 2 April as World Autism Awareness Day (A/RES/62/139) to highlight the need to help improve the quality of life of those with autism so they can lead full and meaningful lives as an integral part of society.
 For more information on World Autism Awareness Day, please visit the United Nations’ website: UN.org webpages directly.

 “On this World Autism Awareness Day, let us all play a part in changing attitudes toward persons with autism and in recognizing their rights as citizens, who, like everyone else, are entitled to claim those rights and make decisions for their lives in accordance with their own will and preferences.”